data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

 ## Growing ecosystem adoption

-The Array API standard continues to see strong adoption across the scientific Python ecosystem.
+The array API standard continues to see strong adoption across the scientific Python ecosystem.
 Major array libraries have either implemented or are actively working toward compliance, and an increasing number of downstream libraries are using the standard as a portability layer.
 This enables users to write code once